mkrauser/roundcube_image_paster/readme.md

 ## Requirements

-* Roundcube 0.9 (used for development, but may work also in ealier versions)
+* Roundcube 1.1.3 (first version with TinyMCE 4.x)
-* Tested only in Chrome 31
+* Tested only in Chrome 31 and 46

 ## Documentation